W-Floyd/Angl-Resource-Pack/CONTRIBUTING.md

 ***

-So, we've added an antry that looks like:
+So, we've added an entry that looks like:

 ```
 	<ITEM>